Talib Kweli: Rawkus Records solo albums (2001–2006)

 In 2002, Kweli released his first solo album, Quality which featured production from a variety of producers, including DJ Quik and Kanye West.
 The album was met with widespread critical acclaim and received some mainstream attention thanks to the West-produced single "Get By" which peaked at No. 77 on the Billboard Hot 100.
 Quality peaked at No. 21 on the US Billboard 200 and at No. 6 on the R&B/Hip-Hop Albums Chart.

 In February 2004, Kweli featured on Kanye West's "Get 'Em High" off of West's debut album The College Dropout.

-Kweli made a total of three appearances on Dave Chappelle's Chappelle's Show.
+Kweli made a total of three appearances on Chappelle's Show.
 He was the second musical guest on the show, which aired on January 29, 2003.
 For his second appearance, Kweli partnered with Yasiin Bey, as Black Star, for the finale of the show's first season on April 9, 2003.
 His third and final appearance on the show aired one year later on April 7, 2004.

+Kweli was a member of the Spitkicker collective and tours in the early 2000s He produced collaborations with other members of the group, including Dave Chappelle, Pharoahe Monch, De La Soul, and other socially active artists.

 In the summer of 2004, Kweli, along with Bob Moore's Amazing Mongrels, supported the Beastie Boys on their "Challah at Your Boy World Tour".
 That same summer, appeared on a Dilated Peoples song called "Live on Stage".
 A live remix was later featured on the video game NBA Street Vol. 2.

 In the summer of 2004, Kweli also performed at Dave Chappelle's Block Party, both as a solo act and as one half of Black Star, and he was later featured in the film and soundtrack.

 In November 2004, he released his second solo album and final Rawkus release, The Beautiful Struggle, which debuted at No. 14 on the Billboard 200.
 Kweli responded to Jay-Z's 2003 song "Moment of Clarity" in which Jay-Z rapped: "If skills sold, truth be told/I'd probably be, lyrically, Talib Kweli", in his own track, "Ghetto Show" featuring Common and Anthony Hamilton by stating "If lyrics sold then truth be told/I'd probably be just as rich and famous as Jay-Z." The album featured much more commercial production, including efforts from The Neptunes, Kanye West and Just Blaze.

-In 2005, Kweli had appeared in an episode of Trippin, a 2005 MTV environmental documentary television series hosted by Cameron Diaz, also featuring Justin Timberlake, and Jimmy Fallon.
+In 2005, Kweli had appeared in an episode of Trippin', a 2005 MTV environmental documentary television series hosted by Cameron Diaz, also featuring Justin Timberlake, and Jimmy Fallon.
 On the show, said celebrities visit various ecological locales around the world, in particular underprivileged areas of the world.
 The four of them traveled to Tanzania to visit one of the world's largest and most thriving ecosystems left on the planet, the Serengeti Plain.
 There, they had gone into the depths of the Serengeti Plain with a few local zoologists at the time.